Anchorage Downtown History

 And when you share this edition of Anchorage Memories VIP with them, they will be so happy that they will send you two tickets to a round-the-world cruise… well, it could happen.

 Did you know that Stewart’s is located in Anchorage’s oldest building?

 It was originally a meat market.

-Ivan and Ora Stewart first began Stewart’s Photo back in 1942.
+Ivan and Ora Stewart (pictured above) first began Stewart’s Photo back in 1942.
 But it wasn’t in Anchorage.
 It was located in Kodiak, Alaska.